1. KnowledgeBank

 After you have submitted your first R&D tax credit claim, we can time the preparation of your next R&D claim to align with your accountant’s timelines for preparing your accounts and corporation tax return.
 This means we can reduce your tax liability ahead of the due date, securing you a cash-flow advantage.

-Although the accounting treatment for the RDEC scheme (Research and Development Expenditure Credit for large companies, and some SMEs) is different, you still don’t need to restate your previous accounts.
+Although the accounting treatment differs depending on which scheme you are claiming under, whether merged scheme or ERIS (enhanced R&D intensive support), you still don’t need to restate your previous accounts.
 Again, your accountant can include a prior-year adjustment in your next year’s accounts.

 Find out more about the accounting treatment for R&D tax relief.